 Robert wasn’t the only one invested in the project.
 He had a number of people at Farragut that helped him including faculty, staff, and his peers who all worked for a total of 102 hours.
 The Farragut students who helped him also gained a total of 75 hours collectively towards their community service.

 “It was really nice seeing all of my classmates being so willing to help,” Robert said.

 “Most of them didn’t even need the community service hours.
 They were just doing it out of the goodness of their heart.”

-A special thank you to everyone at Farragut that was involved in the project: Jose Lynch, Tobias Klenk, Sara Oi, Mr. Carlos Javier, Mr. Joshua Moore, Madison Moore, Rex Walrond, Ashton Raymer, Cole Raymer, Mr. Derek Raymer, Mr. James Becker, Vladimir Poliak, Mr. Jose Ferrer, Bo Nwoo, Jun Lee, Cadence Smith, Mr. Pete Vaughn, Mrs. Locklear, Mrs. Wallingford, CAPT Fine, and Mr. Marc Spera.
+A special thank you to everyone at Farragut that was involved in the project: Jose Lynch, Tobias Klenk, Sara Oi, Mr. Carlos Javier, Mr. Joshua Moore, Madison Moore, Rex Walrond, Ashton Raymer, Cole Raymer, Mr. Derek Raymer, Mr. James Becker, Vladimir Poliak, Mr. Jose Ferrer, Bo Nwoo, Jun Lee, Cadence Smith, Mr. Pete Vaughn, Mrs. Locklear, Mrs. Wallingford, and CAPT Fine.